neurosnap/erock.io/content/blog/three-rules-for-refactoring-functions/index.md

 }
 ```

-Now we have removed the `else-if-statement` in favor of returning early and
+Now we have separated the email validation from the password validation and have
-often.
-This is clear to understand and at each step of the function we filter
+better error messages by returning early and often.
+This is clear to understand
-out parameters that would prevent the core of our function from running.
+and at each step of the function we filter out parameters that would prevent the
-However, there is still some improvements we could make.
-We have an
+core of our function from running.
+However, there are still some improvements we
-`if-statement` that requires two condititions to be met before exiting the
+could make.
+We have an `if-statement` that requires two condititions to be met
-function.
-This logic seems straight-forward, but when given the opportunity, I
+before exiting the function.
+This logic seems straight-forward, but when given
-almost always split the condition into separate `if-statements`.
-Another
+the opportunity, I almost always split the condition into separate
-side-effect of having one statement handle two conditions is the error messaging
+`if-statements`.
+Another side-effect of having one statement handle two
-is a little misleading.
-Max indentation is 3.
+conditions is the error messaging is a little misleading. _Max indentation is
+3_.

 ```js
 function register(email: string, pass: string): Response {